conduktor/conduktor-docs/docs/platform/get-started/support/support-portal.md

 ![Support Portal](assets/support-portal.png)

+In this Support Portal, you can ask us about everything Conduktor-related and we will point you to the right resources to help you.
+This covers bugs, feature requests, billing enquiries, license management, ...

 ### Knowledge Base

 When you arrive on the Support Portal, you will find a Knowledge Base with articles that can help you solve common issues or answer your questions.